Temple Terrace, Florida: Spanish exploration

-The Potter Palmer years
+Potter Palmer years

 The area now known as Temple Terrace was originally part of an exclusive 19000 acre game preserve called "Riverhills" belonging to Chicago socialite Bertha Palmer, wife of businessman Potter Palmer.
 She played an extensive role in making Sarasota the "City of the Arts" that it is today.
 She was one of the largest landholders, ranchers, farmers, and developers in Florida at the turn of the twentieth century.
 The Evening Independent newspaper in 1918 described the preserve as "a well-stocked hunting preserve north of Tampa being one of the most attractive hunting grounds in the state."
 Property acquisition by the Palmers and the Honorés began in 1910; only one of the original buildings from the preserve, now known as the Woodmont Clubhouse, remains.
 Because it escaped logging, the grounds of the clubhouse harbor some of the largest specimens of live oak and longleaf pine in the city.